tfpauly/privacy-proxy/draft-proxied-svcb-headers.md

 are supported by an endpoint.
 These records also can include a TLS Encrypted Client Hello
 {{!I-D.ietf-tls-esni}} configuration, which can be used in protecting the end-to-end TLS handshake.

+It is not always optimal for client that want to use SVCB to perform a separate DNS resolution prior to using a CONNECT* proxy, for a couple reasons:

+1. The extra DNS lookup incurs a performance penalty in delaying the client's connection establishment, which might be wasted if there aren't any SVCB records present.

-Performing a separate DNS resolution for SVCB records may not make sense for some clients: 1) this adds a performance penalty for clients to perform the DNS lookup even when SVCB records aren't present, as normally only the proxy is performing a DNS lookup; 2) if the client is using the proxy for providing additional privacy, performing DNS lookups not through the proxy might disclose the client's destination to an additional party.
+2. If the client is using the proxy for providing additional privacy, performing DNS lookups not through the proxy might disclose the client's destination to an additional party.